-Acute bronchitis is inflammation of the upper airways, commonly following a URI, that occurs in patients without chronic lung disorders.
-The cause is usually a viral infection.
+Acute bronchitis is inflammation of the tracheobronchial tree, commonly following a URI, that occurs in patients without chronic lung disorders.
+The cause is almost always a viral infection.
 The pathogen is rarely identified.
 The most common symptom is cough, with or without fever, and possibly sputum production.
-In patients with COPD, hemoptysis, burning chest pain, and hypoxemia may also occur.
 Diagnosis is based on clinical findings.
-Treatment is supportive; antibiotics are necessary only for selected patients with chronic lung disease.
-Prognosis is excellent in patients without lung disease, but in patients with COPD, acute respiratory failure may result.
+Treatment is supportive; antibiotics are usually unnecessary.
+Prognosis is excellent.

-Acute bronchitis is frequently a component of a URI caused by rhinovirus, parainfluenza, influenza A or B, respiratory syncytial virus, coronavirus, or human metapneumovirus.
+Acute bronchitis is frequently a component of a URI caused by rhinovirus, parainfluenza, influenza A or B virus, respiratory syncytial virus, coronavirus, or human metapneumovirus.
 Less common causes may be Mycoplasma pneumoniae, Bordetella pertussis, and Chlamydia pneumoniae.
-Patients at risk include those who smoke and those with COPD or other diseases that impair bronchial clearance mechanisms, such as cystic fibrosis or conditions leading to bronchiectasis (see Bronchiectasis and Atelectasis).
+Less than 5% of cases are caused by bacteria, sometimes in outbreaks.

 Symptoms and Signs

-Symptoms are a nonproductive or minimally productive cough accompanied or preceded by URI symptoms.
-Subjective dyspnea results from chest pain or tightness with breathing, not from hypoxia, except in patients with underlying lung disease.
+Symptoms are a nonproductive or mildly productive cough accompanied or preceded by URI symptoms, usually by > 5 days.
+Subjective dyspnea results from chest pain or tightness with breathing, not from hypoxia.
 Signs are often absent but may include scattered rhonchi and wheezing.
-Sputum may be clear, purulent, or, occasionally, bloody.
+Sputum may be clear, purulent, or occasionally contain blood.
 Sputum characteristics do not correspond with a particular etiology (ie, viral vs bacterial).
 Mild fever may be present, but high or prolonged fever is unusual and suggests influenza or pneumonia.

-On resolution, cough is the last symptom to subside and often takes several weeks or even longer to do so.
+On resolution, cough is the last symptom to subside and often takes 2 to 3 wk or even longer to do so.

 Cough resolves within 2 wk in 75% of patients.
 Patients with persistent cough should undergo a chest x-ray.
-Evaluation for pertussis, with a culture from nasopharyngeal secretions, and noninfectious etiologies, such as postnasal drip, allergic rhinitis, and cough-variant asthma, may be needed.
+Evaluation for noninfectious causes, including postnasal drip and gastroesophageal reflux disease, can usually be done clinically.
+Differentiation of cough-variant asthma may require pulmonary function testing.

 Acute bronchitis in otherwise healthy patients is a major reason that antibiotics are overused.
 Nearly all patients require only symptomatic treatment, such as acetaminophen and hydration.
 Evidence supporting efficacy of routine use of other symptomatic treatments, such as antitussives, mucolytics, and bronchodilators, is weak.
-Antitussives should be used only if the cough is interfering with sleep (see Treatment).
-Patients with wheezing may benefit from an inhaled β2-agonist (eg, albuterol) or an anticholinergic (eg, ipratropium) for ≤ 7 days.
-If cough persists for > 2 wk because of airway irritation, some patients benefit from a few days of inhaled corticosteroids.
+Antitussives should be considered only if the cough is interfering with sleep (see Treatment).
+Patients with wheezing may benefit from an inhaled β2-agonist (eg, albuterol) or an anticholinergic (eg, ipratropium) for a few days.
 Oral antibiotics are typically not used except in patients with pertussis or during known outbreaks of bacterial infection.
 A macrolide such as azithromycin 500 mg po once, then 250 mg po once/day for 4 days or clarithromycin 500 mg po bid for 14 days is given.

-Last full review/revision May 2008 by John G. Bartlett, MD
+Last full review/revision April 2014 by Sanjay Sethi, MD